BeccaHyland/rails_engine/README.md

 To seed the database, run `rake import:all`

+### Endpoints
-To make API requests, boot up a local server with `rails s`, then in your browser, after `localhost:3000`, try one of the following:
+To make API requests, after setup, boot up a local server with `rails s`, then in your browser, after `localhost:3000`, try one of the following:

 **All merchants' data:**